mocaspike150/mocaspike150.github.io/_posts/2019-10-01-moca-tshirt-sale.md

 <div class="titleblock">
 <ul>
   <li>Visit <a href="https://www.newbalanceteam.com/team/member/order?orderId=56449">MOCA New Balance Team Store</a> to place your order which will be shipped directly to you!</li>
-  <li>Pre-order using the <a href="https://forms.gle/oQucetKVoMaHVFny8">Google order form</a> and picks up at the MOCA SPIKE 150 Pre-Race Lunch Festival on 11/2.
-After the Lunch Festival, join us for a fun pre-race shake out in downtown Manhattan and take part in a professional photo shoot against the breathtaking and classic backdrop of the New York City skyline.
+  <li>Pre-order using the <a href="https://forms.gle/oQucetKVoMaHVFny8">Google order form</a> and pick up at the MOCA SPIKE 150 Pre-Race Lunch Festival on 11/2.
+After the Lunch Festival, join us for a fun walk in downtown Manhattan and take part in a professional photo shoot against the breathtaking and classic backdrop of the New York City skyline.
 Don’t forget to wear your MOCA Tee to take part in the photo shooting!</li>
  </ul>
 </div>